The average salary for an Information Security Officer in the US is $132,480 per year.

 - Research before negotiating

-Use location- and experience-based salary data to define a reasonable target range instead of relying on a single national average. - Show measurable impact
+Use experience-level and location-based salary data to define a competitive target range. - Show measurable impact

-Compensation often includes bonuses, equity, learning budgets, remote flexibility, and time off — all of which can add meaningful value. - Keep multiple options open
+Compensation often includes bonuses, certification reimbursements, equity, and remote flexibility. - Keep multiple options open

 Frequently Asked Questions

-Is $100,000 a good salary for an Information Security Officer in the US?
+Is $132,480 a good salary for an Information Security Officer?

-Can fresh graduates get Information Security Officer roles in the US?
+Is Information Security Officer a stable career in the US?